wilsonmar/wilsonmar.github.io/_posts/2018-08-17-salesforce-npsp-performance.md

     compile group: 'io.gatling.highcharts', name: 'gatling-charts-highcharts', version: gatlingVersion
    </pre>

-   See the <a target="_blank" href="https://gatling.io/2017/04/21/gatling-2-2-5/">blog about 2.2.5 being released on 21 April 2017</a>.

-   PROTIP: <a target="_blank" href="https://gatling.io/2018/07/24/gatling-frontline-on-aws-marketplace/">On July 24, 2018 it was announced</a> that the Enterprise version of Gatling is available for rent <a target="_blank" href="https://aws.amazon.com/marketplace/pp/B07DTWPZG8">on the AWS Marketplace of Amazon Linux server images</a>.
-See <a target="_blank" href="https://gatling.io/gatling-frontline/product-sheet/">the product sheet</a> about Grafana and plug-ins for CI/CD Jenkins, Bamboo, TeamCity.

-   QUESTION: Gatling 3 in the next version but it has not been updated since August 2017 at https://oss.sonatype.org/content/repositories/snapshots/io/gatling/highcharts/gatling-charts-highcharts/3.0.0-SNAPSHOT/

-1. BLAH: The last release on GitHub was April 14, 2016 at:
+1. BLAH: The last release on GitHub was April 14, 2016 at: https://github.com/gatling/gatling/releases

-   https://github.com/gatling/gatling/releases

    Gatling CEO Stephane Landelle (slandelle) explains in https://github.com/gatling/gatling/issues/3288